memari-majid/Generative-AI-with-Large-Language-Models/03_foundation/01_llama2_chatbot_local.md

 # # Chatbot

-# In this notebook you will begin to create chatbot functionality, creating an AI bot capable of retaining conversation history.
+# This document provides instructions and code to create a chatbot capable of retaining conversation history using a local model.

 # ## Setup Instructions

 # 1. **Install Python Packages**: You need to install the `transformers` and `torch` libraries from Hugging Face.
-You can do this using pip:
+Use the following command:
 #    ```bash
 #    pip install transformers torch
 #    ```

-# 2. **Download a Model**: You can use a pre-trained model from Hugging Face's model hub.
-For example, you can use a smaller version of the Llama model or any other model suitable for text generation.
-Here is an example of how to download a model:
+# 2. **Download a Model**: Use a pre-trained model from Hugging Face's model hub.
+For local use, a smaller model like `distilgpt2` is recommended.
+Here is how you can download and set up the model:
 #    ```python
 #    from transformers import AutoModelForCausalLM, AutoTokenizer